Asymmetric-InfoSec/DFIR-PowerShell-Profile/README.md

 ####Timestamp Conversions####

-`Convert-ToEpoch`: Convert human readable date and time to Epoch timestamp
+`Convert-ToEpoch`: Convert human readable date and time to Epoch timestamp (All timestamps assume UTC)

-`Convert-FromEpoch`: Converts from Epoch timestamp to human readable timestamp
+`Convert-FromEpoch`: Converts from Epoch timestamp to human readable timestamp (All timestamps assume UTC)

+`Convert-ToMsftFileTime`: Converts from a human readable data and time to Microsoft FileTime timestamp (All timestamps assume UTC)

+`Convert-FromMsftFileTime`: Converts from a human readable data and time to Microsoft FileTime timestamp (All timestamps assume UTC)

 ###Alaises###